Can Better Leadership Reduce Nursing Home Staff Turnover?

 Dr. Sorensen has conducted a series of tobacco control studies in India since 2003, in collaboration with the Healis-Sekhsaria Institute of Public Health in Mumbai.
 There is a profound need for evidence-based interventions that promote tobacco control on a large scale, particularly in low- and middle-income countries.
 In India in 2010 alone, tobacco use accounted for over 1 million deaths.
 In the Bihar School Teachers Study, she and her colleagues demonstrated the efficacy of a tobacco use cessation intervention for school teachers in the state of Bihar.
 Dr. Sorensen's research in India, funded by the U.S. National Cancer Institute, has focused on developing and testing effective strategies for broad-based implementation of evidence-based tobacco control interventions using existing organizational infrastructures and accommodating the realities of low-resource settings.

-Williams JAR, Collins JE, Gandhi A, Yu H, Boden LI, Katz JN, Wagner GR, Sorensen G.
+Roy S, Collins JE, Boden LI, Katz JN, Wagner GR, Sorensen G, Williams JAR.

 Peters SE, Dennerlein JT, Wagner GR, Sorensen G.